gleali006-hub/pump_cavitation_detector/README.md

 First, I wrote the sketch for data acquisition, which was loaded on the ESP32 with Arduino IDE.
-You can find this sketch in the Github repository of the project in the “Data” folder.
+You can find this sketch in the Github repository of the project in the “data acquisition” folder, along with all the other materials used in this phase.
 The I2C protocol is used for communication with the accelerometer; the instructions for this protocol are contained in the "Wire.h" library.
 On this board, the protocol uses pins 8 (SDA) and 9 (SCL).